groovybits/rsllm/README.md

 - **Configuration Steps**:
     1. Add `--features ndi` to the Cargo build command to include NDI support in your build.
     2. Obtain the NDI Core Suite from [NDI Tools](https://ndi.video/tools/ndi-core-suite/).
-    3. Copy the `libndi.dynlib` file into your `/usr/local/lib` directory for easy accessibility.
+    3. Copy the `libndi.dynlib` file into your `./rsllm/` and `/usr/local/lib` directory for easy accessibility.
 For instance, you can use the command:
     ```bash
-    sudo cp "/Applications/NDI Video Monitor.app/Contents/Frameworks/libndi_advanced.dylib" "/usr/local/lib/libndi.4.dylib"
+    sudo cp "/Applications/NDI Video Monitor.app/Contents/Frameworks/libndi_advanced.dylib" "./rsllm/libndi.dylib"
     ```
-    4. To ensure the library is correctly recognized, set the `DYLD_LIBRARY_PATH` environment variable:
+    4. To ensure the library is correctly recognized when building with `cargo --features=ndi`, set the `DYLD_LIBRARY_PATH` environment variable:
     ```bash
-    export DYLD_LIBRARY_PATH=/usr/local/lib:$DYLD_LIBRARY_PATH
+    export DYLD_LIBRARY_PATH=/usr/local/lib:./:$DYLD_LIBRARY_PATH # include ./ for rsllm directory current path
     ```
 - **Additional Configuration**: Logging into the Huggingface Hub via the CLI can resolve some potential warnings.
 Execute `huggingface-cli login` to authenticate.